 There are several international bus lines available between Nicaragua and Costa Rica: TicaBus and Transnica are the most popular.
 They basically offer the same services and quality.
 On this occasion, we traveled with Transnica.

 We jumped on the 6 a.m.
 TransNica bus in Granada, Nicaragua.
 They asked us to be there at 5:15 a.m. which we did (lots of people up and about at that hour so we felt quite safe sitting on the sidewalk steps outside the TransNica terminal).

 By 7:30 a.m. we were at the Nicaraguan border (Peñas Blancas).
-On the bus you give your travel documents (passport) to the bus agent, as they take care of the immigration movements.
-Nicaraguans don’t pay any fee.
+On the bus, you give your travel documents (passport) to the bus agent, as they take care of the immigration movements.
+Nicaraguans don’t pay any fees.
 However, Nicaraguan residents pay a $1 Rivas tax fee.
 All other foreigners pay $3, which includes the $1 Rivas tax fee and other fees.

-TransNica tickets can be purchased in many travel agencies in Nicaragua.
+TransNica tickets can be purchased from many travel agencies in Nicaragua.
 One-way passage costs $29/round trip $58.
-The busses are comfortable with A/C and a bathroom on board.
+The buses are comfortable with A/C and a bathroom on board.